daniel-cottone/Cerberus/README.md

 You should get an HTTP 200 and the response `:O`

+Tokens are configured to expire after a week.
+To ensure that a token remains fresh and does not expire, you can refresh an existing token by sending a GET to `/api/auth/refresh` with the token set in the request header.
+The response will be a new token with an updated expiration date.
+This refresh mechanism only works for tokens that have not expired yet, unless the token was provided to a mobile device.
+Tokens for mobile devices can always be refreshed.

 ##Testing
 To run Cerberus's unit tests, run in the terminal `mvn clean package`.